pip-dev/pip/index.md

     content: Our mission is to help our clients grow; both as organisations and individuals.
       To do that we use training, coaching and consulting approaches.<br><br>While business performance improvement is our goal, individuality is at the heart of everything we do.
-Each and every client has a different goal, situation and culture and we will always design a bespoke process based on each team's needs.
-      <br><br>In making it bespoke we find we can make performance improvements sustainable
+Each and every client has a different objective, situation and culture and we will always design a bespoke process based on each team's needs. <br><br>In making it bespoke we find we can make performance improvements sustainable and inspiring.
-      and inspiring.
     classes: 'column-start-1 column-end-5 column-start-2-l '
     headline: ''
     background_colour: ''